Callum-A/cosmwasm-zero-to-hero/09 - Execute 1/README.md

 As hinted above it uses `info.sender` for the creator.
 It simply uses the `question` parameter with no further processing for its question.
 And it uses our newly created `opts` `Vec` for the options.

 So how do we use this?
-Well firstly we need to store it under a key, in our case `poll_id`.
+Well, firstly we need to store it under a key, in our case `poll_id`.
 We also need to give it a value to store, in our case `poll`.
 It also requires `deps.storage` to store values for our contract.
 So putting this all together how does this look?

 ```rust
 fn execute_create_poll(